One some planar Baumslag-Solitar actions

 \begin{section}{Introduction}

-For all $n, m\in \Z \backslash \{0\}$, the Baumslag-Solitar group $BS(m,n)$ is defined by the presentation $BS(m,n)= \langle a,b : a b^m a ^{-1} = b ^n\rangle$.
+For $n, m\in \Z \backslash \{0\}$, the Baumslag-Solitar group $BS(m,n)$ is defined by the presentation $BS(m,n)= \langle a,b : a b^m a ^{-1} = b ^n\rangle$.
 These groups were introduced by Baumslag and Solitar in \cite{bsp} to provide the first examples of two generator non-Hopfian groups with a single defining relation.
-The groups $\bs(1,n)$, $n \geq 2$, are the simplest examples of infinite non abelian solvable groups.
-The groups $\bs(1,n)$ also provide examples of distortion elements, which are related to Zimmer's conjecture and dynamical aspects in general (see \cite{fh} and \cite{zimmer}).
+The groups $BS(1,n)$ for $n \geq 2$ are the simplest examples of infinite non-abelian solvable groups, and also provide examples of distorted elements, which are related to Zimmer's conjecture \cite{zimmer} and play an important role in surface dynamics \cite{fh}.

-Recently, interest has raised on understanding what dynamics are allowed for Baumslag-Solitar group actions on surfaces.
-J. Franks and M.Handel proved that on a surface $S$ of genus greater than one, any distortion element in the group $\diff^1_0(S,area)$ is a torsion element, and therefore there are not faithful representations of $\bs(1,n)$ in $\diff^1_0(S,area)$ (\cite{fh}).
-N. Guelman and I. Liousse constructed a smooth $BS(1, n)$ action without finite orbits on $\T^2$ and proved it not to be locally rigid.
-Moreover, they proved that there are no minimal faithful topological actions of $BS(1, n)$ on $\T^2$ (\cite{glp}).
-J.Alonso, N.Guelman and J.Xavier proved that there are no faithful representations of $BS(1, n)$ by surface homeomorphisms with the conjugating element a (pseudo)- Anosov map with stretch factor $\lambda > n$ and that there are no faithful representations of $BS(1, n)$ by torus homeomorphisms with the conjugating element an Anosov map and $f$ area preserving (\cite{agx}).
-This last result also holds without the area preserving hypothesis if the action is $C^1$ (\cite{gl2}).
-In the general scope, these works lie in the context of trying to understand the nature of the obstructions to the existence of (faithful) group actions on certain phase spaces (a survey of these ideas can be found in \cite{fisher}).
+Recently there has been an interest on understanding the possible dynamics of Baumslag-Solitar group actions on surfaces, the results usually showing restrictions to these types of actions.
+J. Franks and M. Handel \cite{fh} proved that on a surface $S$ of genus greater than one, any distortion element in the group $\diff^1_0(S,area)$ is a torsion element, and therefore there are no faithful representations of $BS(1,n)$ in $\diff^1_0(S,area)$.
+N. Guelman and I. Liousse \cite{glp} constructed a smooth $BS(1, n)$ action without finite orbits on $\T^2$ that is not locally rigid, but on the other hand, they proved that there are no minimal faithful actions of $BS(1, n)$ on $\T^2$.
+J. Alonso, N. Guelman and J. Xavier \cite{agx} proved that there are no faithful representations of $BS(1, n)$ on surfaces where $a$ acts by a (pseudo-)Anosov homeomorphism with stretch factor $\lambda > n$.
+In the case of the torus, they showed that there are no faithful actions where $a$ acts by an Anosov map and $b$ by an area-preserving map.
+This last result also holds without the area preserving hypothesis if the action is $C^1$, as shown by Guelman and Liousse in \cite{gl2}.
+They also show that any faithful action of $BS(1, n)$ on a closed surface where the action of $b$ is $C^1$ and $a$ acts by a (pseudo-)Anosov map $h$ has a finite orbit contained in the set of singularities of $h$.
+In the general scope, these works lie in the context of studying the obstructions to the existence of faithful group actions on certain spaces (a survey of these ideas can be found in \cite{fisher}).
+Another result in this direction is that of S. Hurtado and J. Xue in \cite{hurtado}, concerning Abelian-by-cyclic groups, which generalize the groups $BS(1,n)$.
+They found that if such a group acts on the torus $\T^2$ by $C^r$-diffeomorphisms, with $r>2$, non-finite image and containing an Anosov map, then the action is topologically conjugated to a linear action.